captainhcg/leetcode-in-py-and-go/README.md

 * 29: overflow; both-negative
 * 31: just do it again
 * 88: just do it again
+* 89: just know the shitty trick of graycode
 * 91: just do it again
 * 134: think about it, gas station
 * 160: know the trick